 - Decreasing utility occurs when the utility of each unit decreases with additional consumption.
 It is also known as diminishing marginal utility.

 - For example, if you’re thirsty on a hot day, the first glass of water will provide much greater satisfaction than your second.
 The last sip will be incredibly unsatisfying if you continue drinking until you’re full.

 - It is when the consumption of additional units does not affect the product’s value; it remains constant.

 - For example, a person can buy any number of clothes but never feel less or more satisfied with them.
 As a necessity, they are always on the neutral side.

 Marginal Utility and Total Utility

-- The value of the product concerning total units determines whether the use of each unit from first to last rises or falls.
+- The product’s value concerning total units determines whether the use of each unit from first to last rises or falls.

-- The reason it is called marginal is that the utility provided by each unit decreases as the number of units increases.
+- It is called marginal because the utility provided by each unit decreases as the number of units increases.